moubi/blog/content/blog/hoc-vs-hook/index.md

 <sup>The form is intentionally kept simpler.<sup>
 </p>

 The snippet may force you think: _"This is a recipe for disaster"_.
 Right, and state is the primary suspect.
 Adding to that, usually you have more fields involved in the form and need to handle validation, submission, API calls, error messages too.
-Of course, as a result **your component will grow.
-Then you would like to relief the state logic by abstracting it somehow.**
+Of course, as a result **your component will grow and you may need to relief the state logic by abstracting it somehow.**

 ## <a class="header-link" href="#handling-state-abstraction-with-hooks" id="handling-state-abstraction-with-hooks">#</a> Handling state abstraction with hooks
 Look at this simplified code: